 Song: the most reliable way to distinguish from Willow Warbler.
 It sings its name chiff chaff, chiff chaff, though sometimes mixes up to chiff chiff, chaff, chaff.

-Listen in an external program It sounds at first like a tristis but is much too downslurred and not flat enough.
+It sounds at first like a tristis but is much too downslurred and not flat enough.

 Recording by Andrew Whitehouse

 More information about this recording can be found in this post

 - Clements, J. F., T. S. Schulenberg, M. J. Iliff, D. Roberson, T. A. Fredericks, B. L. Sullivan, and C. L. Wood.
 2017.
 The eBird/Clements checklist of birds of the world: v2017, with updates to August 2017.
 Downloaded from http://www.birds.cornell.edu/clementschecklist/download/

 - Birdforum thread discussing finer points of identification between Chiffchaff and Willow Warbler